ethancs13/SQL_ServerProject/README.md

-# AWS MySQL Terminal Project Setup Documentation
+# AWS MySQL Server Project Setup Documentation

 ## Project Goal
 Build a MySQL database running on an AWS EC2 instance using SSH.